To see God transform the lives of those experiencing homelessness, impacting San Diego one life at a time.

 To lovingly address the needs of men, women and children experiencing homelessness by sharing the Good News of Salvation and providing a holistic approach to rehabilitation and recovery.

-Throughout its history, the San Diego Rescue Mission’s programs have adapted to meet the changing needs of San Diego’s homeless and needy populations.
+Throughout its history, the San Diego Rescue Mission’s programs have adapted to meet the changing needs of the men, women and children experiencing homelessness in our city.

 The organization’s story began in 1954, when a group of San Diego church and business leaders met to address the growing plight of the community’s homeless and hungry.